geronimp/enrichM/README.md

 # Setup
 ## Loading EnrichM's database
-Before running Enrichm, you'll need to download the back-end database.
+Before running EnrichM, you'll need to download the back-end database.
 This file is large (5.7G) and contains all the reference databases EnrichM needs to annotate and compare your genomes.
 This includes Pfam-A HMMs, TIGRfam HMMs, a DIAMOND database of the sequences in uniref100 with EC and KO annotations, and KoFamKOALA HMMs.
 By default the database will be installed in your home directory.
-This is done using a command in enrichm:
+This is done using a command in EnrichM:
 ```
 enrichm data
 ```